1935 SS 1 Airline 20 hp Saloon AVC 87

 The SSI Airline Saloon was only in production for a period of two years from 1934 to 1936 during which time only 624 were produced, out of the total of 4,254 SSI cars of all types.

 The price was initially £360 for the 16 hp model and £5 extra bought you the bigger 20 hp engine, although these prices were reduced by £20 for the 1936 season.

 Like many other cars of the period, the SSI Airline paid lip service to the then current fashion of streamlining and also reflected the Art Deco style.
 It has been said that William Lyons – stylist as well as company director – did not personally like the model, and the Airline has been attributed to the influence of William Walmsley, Lyons’s original partner, who would soon leave the Company.
-Whatever, it is without doubt the most striking of all the different SS1 body styles, with many unique features, such as the twin wing mounted spare wheels.
+Regardless, it is without doubt the most striking of all the different SS1 body styles, with many unique features, such as the twin wing mounted spare wheels.

 From the start with a single, rather ungainly looking coupé body in 1931, over the next few years the SS1 underwent considerable development and became available with several different body styles.
 William Lyons was not particularly happy with the style of the original car, and after production of only one year, the 1933 models acquired a new chassis, underslung at the rear, with long flowing wings, and a lower roof line.
 An alternative body in the shape of an open four-seater tourer was also offered.

 The 1934 SS1 models had larger engines, although still rated at 16 hp or 20 hp for taxation, and a saloon body became available, with rear side windows instead of the blind rear quarters.
 Further models were added to the 1935 range – a drophead coupé, the now legendary SS90 open two-seater sports car, and the Airline saloon.

 Inventory Number: 209/S.20

 Price: 127 Weeks Average Wage